Ada-Developers-Academy/ada-build/lessons/10-iterators/notes/blocks.md

 end
 ```

-`number` is the defined argument, this means that objects given to the block are going to be assigned to the `number` variable within the scope of the block.
+`number` is the _block argument_, this means that objects given to the block are going to be assigned to the `number` variable within the scope of the block.
+When the code in the block finishes execution, the block arguments are destroyed.